jjomarron/Overall/Clean Crime.md

 Finally, I had to convert all the categorical variables which were provided in Y/N format.
 I converted them to the numerical 1/0 format in order to evaluate them in trend or regression analysis.

-Ideally, I would have been able to run a loop and shorten my code significantly but due to the messy nature of the data and the overlapping time periods, I had to run the same code and adjust for the file path names.
-To avoid this, I might have renamed the file paths in STATA and then been able to run a loop but I wanted to be prioritize accuracy.

 Skip code to [next comments](#Appending-Loop)